Public Sector Information, Open Data and Data Revolution

 OPEN DATA

-Freedom of information acts (FOIAs) and legislation actually targeted public information -and usually ignored data.
+Freedom of Information Acts (FOIAs) and legislation actually targeted public information, and usually ignored data.
 Today, over 90 countries have already passed FOIAs.
 Most FOIAs exclude private information from their purview, so if public information is being privatized, there is no exact way to address this issue via FOIAs.

 DATA, DEVELOPMENT AND REVOLUTION